-For more information, please read the Tenant's guide - a guide to living in a TYS flats The guide is available in Finnish, Swedish and English.
+For more information, please read the Tenant's guide - a guide on living in TYS flats.
+The guide is available in Finnish, Swedish and English.
 You should also read the Service Guide.
 All the guides can be found on the TYS home page www.tys.fi.
 Please note that housing payments might vary from year to year so be sure to check the latest information from TYS.